 Perhaps you are coming down to the South of France on holiday with the family, or on business, and you’re looking to escape on the bike for a day, maybe even just a couple of hours?
 Perfect…hire a guide, and make the most of it!

-- Local knowledge: hiring one of our team means you’ll find the quietest roads, the most dramatic views, the most satisfying climbs, the most exhilarating descents, not to mention the best coffee!
+1) Local knowledge: we’ll find the quietest roads, the most dramatic views, the most satisfying climbs, the most exhilarating descents, not to mention the best coffee!
 We also know where all the water fountains are, so you won’t go thirsty!
 You may not have a lot of time available, so spend your time turning the pedals and soaking up the scenery, not studying the map to work out which way you need to go, ending up on the busy main road, or getting lost in Monaco!

 1 hour = 120 euros